Common Errors Our SEO Firm In Denver Sees All The Time

 5. No Listings On Online Directories

 Does your business pop up in Google Maps?
 What about Apple Maps?
-Can customers find your business on sites like Yelp, Angie's List, or the Better Business Bureau?
+Can customers find your business on sites like Yelp, Angi's, or the Better Business Bureau?
 If not, your local SEO strategy is likely suffering.

 Those web directories can play a minor, yet influential role in your search engine rankings, as Google evaluates all of the links to your site when assessing your domain authority.
 And many of those directories receive plenty of annual visitors, which could translate into referral traffic for your website.